makersacademy/ruby-coding-challenge/lib/approach.md

 #Q6 -
 How to add a new key value pair to a hash?
 Yes - hashname[key] = value How to do this for each pair of items in an array?
-Not sure how to isolate pairs Is there a method which can do this?
+Not sure how to isolate pairs.
+Need to research Is there a method which can do this?
+Need to research How to turn nested paired arrays into a hash?
 Need to research

+Pairing up items in an array : try arrayname.each_slice(2).to_a Turning nested array with paired items into hash: try .to_h